Lenders love stability. Living in the same house. Staying in the same job. Only applying for credit occassionally.

-One of the first things a lender will check is if you’re on the electoral roll.
+One of the first things a lender will check is if you’re on the electoral register.

 Lenders may automatically refuse you credit if you’re not registered to vote.
 This is because they want to see proof that you are living at your declared address.
 It helps prevent fraud.
-CRAs check the details on the register and compare them with the information you provided on your application.
+Credit Reference Agencies check the details on the register, comparing them with the information you provided on your application.

-Being on the electoral roll helps prove your identity.
+Furthermore, being on the electoral register helps prove your identity.
 As a result, there’s less need to show paper documents like passports and driving licences to open new accounts.

-Additionally, you’ll have easier access to insurance and legal services if you register.
-Furthermore, it speeds up getting a passport and claiming benefits.
+Additionally, you’ll have easier access to insurance and legal services.
+Furthermore, being registered to vote speeds up getting a passport and claiming benefits.

 You must register to vote if you’re asked to do so.
 If you’re asked to register and do not, you could be fined.
 This does not mean you have to vote.
 Just register to do so.